grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

     SELECT pg_terminate_backend(pid) FROM pg_stat_activity
     WHERE now() - xact_start > '5 seconds';

-Then promote the slave (`host2`) as a master and remove the pause from pgbouncer.
+Then promote the replica (`host2`) as a origin and remove the pause from pgbouncer.

     /etc/init.d/pgbouncer continue